 Editor Note: I have recently been in touch with a fascinating author going under the pen name of Carolyn Court.
 Her romantic suspense novels involve intertwining the historical elements of the past with living today in and around lighthouses.
 Last year, she visited Pointe Aux Barques Lighthouse to introduce her latest book and spend some time researching.
 Carolyn graciously passed along some fascinating historical nuggets about the Upper Thumb’s most towering lighthouse.
-It’s a charming little tale about the first woman lighthouse keeper in Michigan.
+It’s a charming little tale about Michigan’s first woman lighthouse keeper.

 Michigan’s First Woman Lighthouse Keeper was in the Thumb